 When thinking of remodeling or updating your kitchen, your mind usually goes to the big items–such as cabinets, countertops, or flooring changes.
 Many people wait to select kitchen hardware after they have chosen and installed their cabinets, making their hardware choice an afterthought that doesn’t fit the style of their kitchen.
 Cabinet hardware selection is a small detail that can make a big difference in the aesthetic of your kitchen.
-Since it can have a huge impact on the look and feel of your kitchen, replacing hardware is an easy way to make and older kitchen feel new or invest in upgrades without breaking the budget.
+Since it can have a huge impact on the look and feel of your kitchen, replacing hardware is an easy way to make an older kitchen feel new or invest in upgrades without breaking the budget.
 Updating or swapping out kitchen hardware is easy on your wallet, so why not make a change to add value and beauty to your space?

 In order to choose the perfect kitchen cabinet hardware, start by narrowing down the style or type of cabinets you’d like in your kitchen.
-Traditional cabinets generally call for more traditional handles or pulls and the same is true for modern cabinets–they tend to look better with modern hardware.
-Some cabinets don’t need pulls or handles and instead have grooves or indentations to open them, so figuring out the type of cabinets you want is a good first step to choosing the perfect kitchen cabinet hardware.
+Traditional cabinets generally call for more traditional handles or pull and the same is true for modern cabinets–they tend to look better with modern hardware.
+Some cabinets don’t need pulls or handles and instead, have grooves or indentations to open them, so figuring out the type of cabinets you want is a good first step to choosing the perfect kitchen cabinet hardware.

 Consider Types of Hardware:

 When looking at options for your kitchen hardware, refer to the type and color of cabinets that are in your kitchen and how hardware might affect the way they look.
 If you are remodeling, get samples of your new kitchen cabinetry so you can compare the hardware you are considering against the cabinet drawers and doors to see which material and finish you like best.
 Nothing creates as much of an impact on your kitchen renovation for the price as updating kitchen hardware, so consider all your options to really make your kitchen look incredible.